dcmi/dctap/TAPvocabulary.md

 ### propertyLabel

-A brief human-readable label for the property.
+A human-readable label for the property.

 ### mandatory

-Indicates whether or not the property must be present in the instance data.
+Indicates whether or not the property must be present in the metadata.
 This is a Boolean value: "true" or "false", or "1" or "0".

 ### repeatable

-Indicates whether or not the property can be repeated in the instance data.
+Indicates whether or not the property can be repeated in the metadata.
 This is a Boolean value: "true" or "false", or "1" or "0".

 ### valueNodeType

 The RDF node type of the value node.
-One of: "IRI", "LITERAL", "BNODE".
+Built-in values are: "IRI", "literal", "bnode".

 ### valueDataType

-This is for values with an RDF node type of "LITERAL".
-Where the instance metadata must be valid RDF literal value, as defined in ([RDF Concepts - Datatypes](https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/#section-Datatypes)).
-The majority of these datatypes are defined in the XML schema datatypes specification ([XML Schema Definition Language (XSD) 1.1 Part 2: Datatypes](http://www.w3.org/TR/xmlschema11-2/)).
+The data type of the value should be expressed with a standard, identified type such as those defined in the XML schema datatypes specification ([XML Schema Definition Language (XSD) 1.1 Part 2: Datatypes](http://www.w3.org/TR/xmlschema11-2/)).
+Where the value must be a valid RDF literal value, use those defined in ([RDF Concepts - Datatypes](https://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/#section-Datatypes)).

 ### valueShape

-The value of a property can be a shapeID matching a shapeID in the same profile.
+The valueShape of a property is a string matching a shapeID in the same profile.
+The string may be in the form of an IRI.

 ### note

-Any additional or explanatory information related to the statement or any part of the statement, generally in natural language.
+Any explanatory information related to the statement or any part of the statement, generally in natural language.

 ### valueConstraint

-This further constrains the value that has been defined by the property, the valueNodeType and valueDataType.
-Where the property value takes is a single literal string instance or IRI, that value is carried in the valueConstraint cell.
+The valueConstraint gives rules relating to the value beyond that which has been defined by the property, the valueNodeType and valueDataType.

-*Additional rules deferred*

-Additional rules for values that are not simple strings have not yet been defined by the working group.
-These may include pick lists of terms ("red" "blue" "yellow"), IRI stems for selections from identified term lists or thesauri ("https://id.loc.gov"), statements of minimal or maximum numeric values ("age < 21" "date > 2019"), or any other actionable validation statement including regular expressions.
-These require the definition of a value constraint type.

 ### valueConstraintType

-*Specification deferred*

 Because all cells in the CSV tabular form are strings, value constraints will not be actionable unless they are defined by type.
-The working group is considering types like sx:URIstem, regEx (what flavor?), pick list, etc., but the potential range of possibilities is large, therefore this is yet unspecified.
+The built-in types are: picklist, IRIstem, pattern, languageTag.
+These are defined in the [DC TAP primer](https://github.com/dcmi/dctap/blob/main/TAPprimer.md#value-constraint-type).